foxnewsnetwork/foxyam/README.markdown

 ToDos
 =
+1. Scrap needs to be not as heavy as it currently is as even retrieving some 50 emails from gmail crashes my system
+2. Setup resque to handle scrap requests (as in rework scrap so that it happens as a background process automatically)
 3. refine filing system for income emails, still need automation
 4. more interactor tests
 5. negotiation show page, fix the t(:need_buyer) junk